Definition of String in C

 • Also, the string function gets() and puts() are used as string input and output (such as gets(str1) or puts(str1)).

-• The %c used in the scanf() and printf() functions for inputting/displaying the string data, character wise one by one using looping statement, similar as an array.
+• The %c is used in the scanf() and printf() functions for inputting/displaying the string data, characters-wise one by one using a looping statement, similar to an array.

 • ARRAY OF STRINGS :

-• Array of strings are multiple strings, stored in the form of table.
+• An array of strings is multiple strings, stored in the form of a table.

-• Declaring array of strings is same as strings, except it will have additional dimension to store the number of strings.
+• Declaring an array of strings is the same as strings, except it will have an additional dimension to store the number of strings.

 • Syntax : char StringName[size][size];